 For discussion's sake, let's say you decide to come out as gay today, in a few months, or even in several years.
 Why dismiss the possibility that you can be both gay and President, especially several years down the road?
 Sure, it's mighty difficult to imagine an openly gay President (or even an unmarried or female President) right now, but times have been a changin'.
 Just last Century, our parents, grandparents, and great-grandparents were hard-pressed to believe that there would ever be women Senators, Latino Supreme Court Justices, Jewish Cabinet members, or openly gay Congress members, mayors, and Prime Ministers, let alone an African American President!
 Not only have we seen global efforts to break down barriers to elected offices based on gender, race, and religion, but many of today's voters are also either dismissing the rhetoric that candidates' sexual orientations will interfere with their ability to get the job done, or they're choosing to see their honesty and minority status as honorable assets that will better reflect the ever-expanding diversity of the electorate they represent.
 In fact, one report states that openly gay political leaders serve in 48 of the US states.

-The voters have symbolized their respect for openly LGBT politicians by putting the following openly gay candidates in office — and this is just a partial list:
+The voters have symbolized their respect for openly lesbian, gay, bisexual, transgender, queer, and questioning (LGBTQ+) politicians by putting the following openly gay candidates in office — and this is just a partial list:

 - Here in New York, Joan Lobis (an out lesbian) serves as a Supreme Court Justice, Christine Quinn is an out lesbian and chair of the City Council, and State Senator Thomas Duane is open about both his homosexuality and his HIV+ status.

-- In a traditionally conservative state, Utah, LGBT-identified Arlyn Bradshaw serves as Salt Lake County Councilmember.
+- In a traditionally conservative state, Utah, LGBTQ+-identified Arlyn Bradshaw serves as Salt Lake County Councilmember.